thequotablewalkingdead/thequotablewalkingdead.github.io/_posts/main/2017-04-15-header-glenn-season-8.md

 ---
 layout: page
 sidebar: right
-title:  "Glenn Returns To AMC The Walking Dead Season 8"
+title:  "Glenn Returns To AMC TWD Season 8"
-subheadline:  "AMC The Walking Dead"
+subheadline:  "AMC TWD"
 teaser: "Seeing Glenn die was tough.
 I mean really tough.
 It was like a hard punch to the gut."
 categories:
     - news